Climatism

 Climatism is a social, political, and economic ideology and movement that emerged toward the end of the 20th century and aims to combat global warming, for example through climate change mitigation, so that its impact on people's living conditions is mitigated and ultimately neutralized.
 More specifically, the idea of net-zero emissions emerged in the 2010s, the notion that an account of emission and capture of greenhouse gases by a certain deadline should show net emissions of zero.

 The term originated in the 2000s, initially used pejoratively by climate skeptics and others who did not believe in human-caused global warming and its harmful effects, about those who did.
 These critics have regularly referred to climatism as a movement with religious traits, with dogmas, prophet, apocalypse, morality, guilt, and hope.
+(Note: In his analysis of Christianity’s influence on modern life, Verdens vigtigste bog, Kristian Leth suggests that “nature has today taken the place of religion as the subject of discussion, when we discuss human responsibility, destiny and sin.
+It is in the climate discussion and the narrative of biodiversity that substantial arguments are put forward.
+About man’s place in cosmos, if we have gone too far in our search for the good life.
+And even, if we are now being punished for these sins.”)
 Or they have characterized the movement as undemocratic and compared its desire for a world government, which could handle global warming, with the former regimes in communist Eastern Europe.